Common Name: rhododendron

 Other: Winter Interest

-Best grown in acidic, humusy, organically rich, moisture-retentive but well-drained soils in part shade.
-Prefers a sun dappled shade.
-Foliage may scorch in full sun.
-Acidify soils prior to planting and thereafter as needed.
-Plant in a location protected from strong winter winds.
-Good soil drainage is essential (doesn’t like “wet feet”).
-Poor drainage inevitably leads to root rot, therefore raised beds/plantings should be considered in heavy clay soils such as those present in much of the St. Louis area.
-Shallow, fibrous root systems (do not cultivate around plants) will benefit greatly from a mulch (e.g., wood chips, bark or pine needles) to help retain moisture and stabilize soil temperatures.
-Roots must never be allowed to dry out.
-Clip off spent flower clusters immediately after bloom as practicable.
+Best grown in acidic, humusy, organically rich, moisture retentive but well-drained soils in part shade to full shade.
+Prefers a sun dappled shade (tolerates more sun than many other rhododendrons).
+Plant in a location protected from strong winds.
+Good soil drainage is essential (doesn't like "wet feet").
+Poor drainage can cause root rot, therefore raised beds should be considered in heavy clay soils.
+Shallow root system (do not cultivate around plants) will benefit greatly from a mulch (e.g., wood chips, bark or pine needles) to retain moisture and stabilize soil temperatures.
+Root ball must never be allowed to dry out.
+Clip off spent flower clusters if practicable.

-Rhododendrons are susceptible to many insect and disease problems, including but not limited to canker, crown rot, root rot, leaf spot, rust, powdery mildew, aphids, borers, lacebugs, leafhoppers, mealybugs, mites, nematodes, scale, thrips and whitefly.
+Rhododendrons are susceptible to many insect and disease pests, including but not limited to canker, crown rot, root rot, leaf spot, rust, powdery mildew, aphids, borers, lacebugs, leafhoppers, mealy bugs, mites, nematodes, scale, thrips and whitefly.
 A healthy plant in the proper environment with proper care should have limited problems, however.

 Mass or group in shrub or mixed borders or woodland gardens.
 Good specimen value.
 Also effective as a foundation planting.